byagihas/crypto_ranker/README.md

 Shows current market mood and gainers and losers along with % change and volume.

- > npm install --save-exact
+> npm install --save-exact.

- > node index.js
+> node index.js.